-On the day you file for a Los Angeles Chapter 7 bankruptcy‚ you provide to the court a snapshot of your finances.
+On the day you file for a Woodland Hills Chapter 7 bankruptcy‚ you provide to the court a snapshot of your finances.

 Any debts that you owe at that point are considered “pre-petition debts‚” also sometimes referred to as “pre-conversion debts.”
 Any debts that you incur after that point are referred to as “post-petition debts” or “post-conversion debts.”
 As a general rule in a Chapter 7‚ those debts that you incur pre-petition are dischargeable‚ and those debts that you incur post-petition are not dischargeable.